minetest-mods/edit/README.md

 The maximum volume of any edit operation.
 Increase to allow larger operations.

-### edit_use_fast_node_fill
+### edit_fast_node_fill_threshold

-Fast filling of nodes.
-This uses VoxelManip for fast node placement.
+When the fill operation has a larger volume then the specified number, fast node fill will be used.
+To disable fast node placement, set the threshold to be equil to the max operation volume.
+To disable slow node placement, set the threshold to 0.
-No node placement callbacks are called so some nodes might be broken.
+With fast node placement, callbacks are not called so some nodes might be broken.

 ## Privileges